 The body also uses up calories during sleep.
-You can use a few simple tricks to ensure that you make the most of this effect, markedly increasing the amount of calories you use while you sleep.
-That means you can also lose weight during the night.
+You can add a few simple tricks to your daily routine to ensure that you make the most of this effect, markedly increasing the amount of calories you use while you sleep.
+The takeaway is that you can also lose weight during the night.

-You don't only burn calories while you're working out or otherwise engaging in physical activity.
-On the contrary, this is a constant process – it's even going on while we sleep.
+You don't just burn calories while you're engaged in physical activity, whether that means working out or doing some kind of physical labour.
+On the contrary, calorie consumption is a constant process – it's even going on while we sleep.
 Actually, the body needs more than a small amount of calories during sleep in order to maintain normal body functions.
-There are a few simple things you can do yourself to increase the amount of calories that your body burns during the night.
+There are a few simple things you can do to increase the amount of calories that your body burns during the night.

 The brain is especially active during REM sleep

 In the so-called REM phase of sleep (i.e. rapid eye movement) your brain is quite active, and your blood pressure and pulse rate increase.
 During this phase of sleep, you primarily burns glucose, which is the fuel that your body uses for energy.
 For adults, REM accounts for about 20 to 25 percent of the time you're sleeping.
-To be clear, only a small amount of sleeping time is devoted to REM sleep just after you go to bed…in contrast, the frequency and duration of REM sleep increase toward the end of the night.
+To be clear, only a small amount of sleeping time is devoted to REM sleep just after you go to bed…in contrast, the frequency and duration of REM sleep increase toward the morning hours just before you wake up.

 Additionally, during sleep cellular repair mechanisms are activated.
-The more active you have been during the day, the more work your body has to do during the night in order to repair the cells – naturally this increased activity uses up even more calories.
+The more active you have been during the day, the more work your body has to do during the night in order to repair your cells – of course, more physical activity during the day uses up even more calories.

 How many calories do you burn while you sleep?